 The tree needs to grow out of the garden.
 Its branches need room to expand and spread wide.
 They need to reach far outside the garden’s walls, for they cannot be contained by the wall’s limits.
 But the tree always remains rooted in the garden.

-Two months later, I had another dream where I could see myself going through immigration at an Indian airport.
+A few weeks later, I had another dream where I could see myself going through immigration at an Indian airport.
 I was passing by an Indian customs officer.
 He was wearing a turban and glasses.
 I was following a little girl and I felt she was guiding me.
 She was very enthusiastic.